Religion in Vietnam: Buddhism

-Buddhism came to Vietnam as early as the second century AD through the North from China and via Southern routes from India.
-Mahayana Buddhism first spread from India via sea to Vietnam around 100 AD.
+Buddhism came to Vietnam as early as the second century CE through the North from China and via Southern routes from India.
+Mahayana Buddhism first spread from India via sea to Vietnam around 100 CE.
 During the 15th and 16th centuries, Theravāda became established as the state religion in Cambodia and also spread to Cambodians living in the Mekong Delta, replaced Mahayana.
 Buddhism as practiced by the ethnic Vietnamese is mainly of the Mahayana school, although some ethnic minorities (such as the Khmer Krom in the southern Delta region of Vietnam) adhere to the Theravada school.

 Today, more than half of the Vietnamese population, consider themselves as adherents of Mahayana Buddhism.
 Theravada and Hòa Hảo Buddhism are also present in significant numbers.
 Buddhist practice in Vietnam differs from that of other Asian countries, and does not contain the same institutional structures, hierarchy, or sanghas that exist in other traditional Buddhist settings.
 It has instead grown from a symbiotic relationship with Taoism, Chinese spirituality, and the indigenous Vietnamese religion, with the majority of Buddhist practitioners focusing on devotional rituals rather than meditation.